SvenVw/fdm/.changeset/spicy-roses-write.md

 "@svenvw/fdm-app": minor
 ---

-Extended the nitrogen chart balance with further breakdown of harvest, fixed vs crop residues, and dfferent fertilizer types.
+Extended the nitrogen chart balance with breakdown into fixation, deposition, mineralization.
+Splitted removal into removal from harvests and crop residues.
+Added emission and supply breakdown for different fertilizer types.